Provence-Alpes-Côte d'Azur: Symbols

-The region logotype displays the coat of arms created in the 1990s and which combines the coats of arms of the old provinces making up Provence-Alpes-Côte d'Azur.
+The region logotype displays the coat of arms created in the 1990s which combines the coats of arms of the old provinces making up Provence-Alpes-Côte d'Azur.
 The region's economy is the third largest in France, just behind Île-de-France and Auvergne-Rhône-Alpes.
-Its GDP in 2015 was €168.2 billion (US$190.5 billion) while its per capita GDP was €30,863 (US$34,950).

 Demographics

 Population

 As of 2020, the population of the region was 5,098,666; Marseille and its metropolitan area is the most populous in the region with a city population of 870,321, an urban population of 1,618,479 and a metropolitan population of 1,879,601.
 Marseille is the second largest city in France after Paris, and has the third largest metropolitan population, behind those of Paris and Lyon respectively.

 Nice is host to the second-largest population concentration in the region, with a city population of 344,875 and an urban population of 1,005,230, making it the fifth-most populous city in France.